c-bec-k/TitanfallGenesys/02-Equipment.md

 # Equipment

+All wars are fought with weapons.
+It just so happens that the weapons used on the Frontier are some of the most deadly mankind has ever seen.
+While it makes it easier to kill your enemies, they also make it easier for *them* to kill *you*.

+Because of this, it is always wise to pick your battles carefully.
+You should only engage the enemy when you don't have other options available to you.
+Otherwise, it very well could be your last battle.

+## A Note On Limited Ammo

+Weapons with the Limited Ammo quality require specialized ammunition beyond just the generic extra clip.
+Because of this, reloads for these weapons cost 20% of the base price of the weapon.

+Grenades and other one-time-use weapons don't have reloads, and thus ignore this reload cost.

 ## New Qualities

-The following qualities are available to certain weapons in _Titanfall: Genesys_
+The following qualities are available to certain weapons in Titanfall: Genesys

 ### Arc

 Arc weapons specialize in taking down energy shields with a massive jolt of arc energy.
-An arc weapon can negate Defense granted by energy shields by spending [AD][ad] (instead of the usual [AD][ad][AD]).
+An arc weapon can negate Defense granted by energy shields by spending [AD][AD] (instead of the usual [AD][AD][AD]).

 ### Reduced Magazine